 The next thing to know about before looking into bank account opening in the UAE is what types of bank accounts you can open.
 There are several different types of bank accounts, which cater to both non-residents and residents of the UAE.

-Current accounts are ideal for transfers and transactions made on a daily basis.
-They come with check-books, which are great for issuing rent checks to your landlord.
+A current account is ideal for transfers and transactions made on a daily basis.
+Your current account will come with a check-book, which is great for issuing rent checks to your landlord.

 Banks in the United Arab Emirates usually allow you to open two types of current accounts.
 One type comes with salary transfers while the other does not.